-Over the past few weeks our family has been put in the care continuum – with our daughter developing an infection post surgery to fix a broken arm.
+Over the past few weeks, our family has been put in the patient care continuum – with our daughter developing an infection post-surgery to fix a broken arm.
 Thankfully we continue to be on the mend, but from someone who considers himself ‘somewhat knowledgeable’ about the healthcare process – I learned a tremendous amount from this experience.

 From the ER to orthopedics and infectious disease, our daughter was seen by a wide variety of medical professionals.
 Walking away from this experience, one thing was clear – care coordination needs to be top of mind for healthcare providers.
 We noticed on many occasions the left hand did not exactly know what was going on with the right hand.
 This translated into missed labs, super delayed rounds by orthopedic surgeons and overall lack of coordination between the hospital, insurance company and visiting nurse organizations.

 Yes, there were lots of moving parts to care for our daughter.
-But as dire a situation as it was for the Smiths, we are thinking this was middle of the road patient care considering the other patients the hospital was loving.
+But as dire a situation as it was for the Smiths, we are thinking this was middle of the road patient care considering the other patients in the hospital.

 Perhaps the most striking observation was how well nurses relate to their pediatric patients, while residents have little understanding of how to connect.
 There was little eye contact and asking about our daughter’s stuffed animal (who she always had a death grip around when the MD walked in) prior to his or her need to assess progress.
 Charlotte quickly determined who was friendly and who was there for business purposes only.
 Upon asking a nurse, we learned that the residents have little interest in speaking with families or nurses prior to entering the room to even gauge what is going on and the current mood and health status of the patient.